-Members of the original cohort are followed through biennial examinations while members of other cohorts are examined every 4 to 8 years.
-Each examination includes non-invasive tests, e.g. X-ray, ECG tracings, or MRI; laboratory tests of blood and urine; questionnaires pertaining to diet, sleep patterns, physical activities, and neuropsychological assessment; and a physical exam, including assessments for cardiovascular disease, rheumatic heart disease, dementia, atrial fibrillation, diabetes, and stroke.
-Other measures and tests are collected sporadically.
-In addition, in between each exams, participants are regularly monitored through phone calls.
-Genotype and pedigree data has been collected for all (consenting) participants, and the study populations includes multiple members of 1538 families, making the FHS a powerful resources for heritability studies.
-Detailed information on data collected in the FHS can be found in~\citet{tsao2015cohort}.
-Public versions of FHS data from the original, offspring, new offspring spouse, and generation 3 cohorts through 2008 are available from the dbGaP database.
+The Framingham Heart Study, initiated in 1948, is an ongoing cohort study of participants from the town of Framingham, Massachusetts that was originally designed to identify risk factors for cardiovascular disease.
+The study has grown over the years to include five cohorts.
 For decades, FHS has been one of the most successful and influential epidemiologic cohort studies in existence.
 It is arguably the most important source of data on cardiovascular epidemiology.